Frederick House River: Frederick House

-Frederick House Lake is about 20 miles northeast of Timmins, Ontario, about 5 miles north of Ontario Highway 101 and 5 miles southeast of the Trans-Canada Highway and about 16 miles northwest of the point where the two highways meet.
+Frederick House Lake is about 20 miles northeast of Timmins, Ontario, about 5 miles north of Ontario Highway 101 and 5 miles southwest of the Ontario Highway 11 and about 16 miles northwest of the point where the two highways meet.
 Since the Frederick House River is a north-flowing tributary of the Abitibi, it is somewhat west of the main canoe route from James Bay up the Abitibi River, portage to Lake Timiskaming and down the Ottawa River to Montreal.
 In June 1784 Philip Turnor was sent from Moose Factory up the Abitibi to establish a post somewhere upriver.
 His boats proved defective and he was forced to winter at the junction of the Frederick House and Abitibi rivers.
 Next spring he went up the Frederick House and established a post on the lake where he remained as master until 1787.
 It was temporarily closed from 1795 to 1798.
 The post proved difficult to supply because both the Frederick House and Abitibi Rivers are difficult for canoes.
 Montreal-based traders sent men to divert Indians away from the fort.
 In January 1812 there was a proposal for the HBC to give up its post on Lake Abitibi in exchange for the Northwest Company's withdrawal from Frederick House.
 This was not acted upon because of the following.
 In December 1812 a man called Capascoos murdered everyone at the post (3 Europeans and 9 Indians).
 He apparently spent the winter there and murdered any arrival that might tell the tale.
 When two men arrived from another post they found Frederick House deserted and looted.
 When the snow melted 12 bodies were found.
 A reward was offered for Capascoos, but he was never caught.
 The post was never re-built.
 In 1911 a steam shovel building the Ontario Northland Railway unearthed the remains of the fort and several skeletons were found in shallow graves.
 The site is said to have been on Barber's Bay, but the southern part of the Lake was drained when the Frederick House River was diverted.
 There is a marker on highway 101.